cinemagoer/cinemagoer/docs/usage/quickstart.rst

       s32cinemagoer.py /path/to/imdb-tsv-files/ sqlite:///cinemagoer.db

    All examples on this page assume that this database is already populated.
-   SQLite is used here for simplicity; Cinemagoer also supports other SQLAlchemy-supported databases.
+   SQLite is used here for simplicity.
+Other database engines require the ``sqlalchemy`` extra and a suitable DBAPI driver.

 .. code-block:: python